phpdrill/mosquitto-pi/README.md

 A very simplistic, lightweight Raspberry Pi MQTT client.

 **Prerequisites**

-Please create two files: things.things and config.txt, copied over from the respective .example files.
+Install mosquitto and paho-mqtt.

-The things.things file has a openHAB like syntax.
+Please create two files: things.things (has a openHAB like syntax) and config.txt, copied over from the respective .example files.

 **Usage**